 I guess it wasn't always perfectly safe, but it did result in a lot of unintentional learning as we navigated the world around us and gained experiences and feedback via trial and error.

 It's undeniable that one of the quickest and most reliable ways to learn is to try and fail until we get it right.

-We know it’s true but so often we attempt to teach topics through talking and reading and writing and watching rather than allowing people to learn through good old trial and error.
+We know it's true, but we often attempt to teach topics through talking, reading, writing, and watching rather than allowing people to learn through good old trial and error.

 The problem with the “trial and error” method of learning professionally is the “error” part of the equation and the potential cost of those mistakes.

 Learning From Mistakes Without Disaster

 I have a friend who works as a nuclear analyst for power plants.
 He learned much of what he knows in the Navy while working on a nuclear submarine.
 On a nuke sub, you can't afford to “learn from your mistakes,” a mistake that could kill everyone and possibly bring an end to civilization isn't a mistake you can risk.
 In these mission-critical environments, the military doesn't resort to teaching the book over and over without practice.
 Instead, they do drills and work through redundant checklists with hands-on practice over and over and over.